-URT members are available 24 hours a day and are ready for deployment to any part of the state at a moments notice.
+URT members are available 24 hours a day and are ready for deployment to any part of the state.
 Because of the highly aquatic geography of Massachusetts, divers frequently perform missions in lakes, rivers, ponds, quarries, as well as the immediate coastline of Massachusetts including Cape Cod and the waters off the coasts of Nantucket and Martha's Vineyard.

 Divers are trained to perform missions in these waters at all times of the year.
 In the winter months, this means diving in frigid waters sometimes covered in ice.
 At other times of the year, water conditions such as swift currents also pose particular challenges to divers.
 Aside from adverse water conditions due to weather, divers are also trained to work in confined spaces such as water wells and drainage pipes.
 These areas are extremely dangerous due to the limited room for movement and special equipment needed to perform such dives.

 The URT acts as a mutual aid response group to local, state and federal law enforcement agencies both within and outside of the Commonwealth.
 The Team performs missions for such agencies as the MDC, MWRA, FBI, Secret Service, U.S. Customs, U.S. Coast Guard, and U.S. Navy as well as local law enforcement and fire departments.
 Any agency may request the services of the URT for law enforcement related matters.

 The most frequent demands for service fall under the following categories: